the-expanse/SideQuestWiki/BMBF.md

 ### - If you had Mods or Custom Songs installed before hand
 ----

-The system will automatically transfer songs and Mods up despite the program being unisntalled, For purchased packs make sure however you install them to your base game prior to modding it with BMBF.
+The system should automatically transfer songs and Mods up despite the program being uninstalled, For purchased packs make sure however you install them to your base game prior to modding it with BMBF.

 If they are not present try and go to the Tools tab in BMBF in PC or Headset and click Reload Song Folder, Then sync and launch the game and they should appear then.
 If purchased packs still do not appear try to re install from scratch completely by deleting the BMBF folder feom your headset in the SideQuest explorer.

 ##### `WARNING IF DELETING THE BMBF FOLDER`
-###### `deleting the BMBF folder will mean ALL CUSOM SONGS AND MODS are completly wiped and will note be recoverable with anything in the BMBFs TOOL tab.
+###### `Deleting the BMBF folder will mean ALL CUSOM SONGS AND MODS are completly wiped and will note be recoverable with anything in the BMBFs TOOL tab.
 They will all have to be reinstalled once again from where you got them originally, though songs can be recovered faster if you utilize the Syncsaber bookmark system after making an account on Beastsaber.com with this method mods will always need to always be manually recovered when doing this.`

 ### For Transferring up Purchased Packs and Save Data
 ----